 Christ’s teachings and example of nonviolence had a deep impact on the apostles.
 Every apostle of Jesus faced persecution and nearly all eventually faced a violent death but none of them ever carried a weapon to defend themselves or defend anyone else.
 They went out into the world and continued the Jesus movement that resulted in a Church that also refused violence at all costs.

-The Early Church, being the first 400 years of Christian people, were divided on a great many topics except one: nonviolence.
+The Early Church, being the first 400 years of Christian people, was divided on a great many topics except one: nonviolence.
 Without exception, every written record we have from the Church, before Constantine, showed a total repudiation of violence, weapon ownership, participation in the military, and killing under any circumstance.
 These were a persecuted people, often put to death, ripped apart by animals in the colosseum and yet the Bible verse they quoted most was “love your enemies” (Matthew 5:44-45).
 Nonviolence was the defining characteristic of the Early Church.
 For them to refuse to fight to protect the innocent by using violence was an extremely radical departure from what we would view as common sense.
 Why would they do this?

 Not of This World